 About Sandra, the designer

-The 1st few years on Etsy I was working full time, so I spent my evenings and holidays perfecting my craft, picking up tips as I went along.
+I decided to set up a shop on Etsy, an online market place to showcase my creations, the felted accessories and some knitted items too.The 1st few years on Etsy I was still working full-time, so I spent my evenings and holidays perfecting my craft, picking up tips as I went along.
 I attended local knitting workshops at the Rowan Mill headquarters at Holmfirth, learning all I could from the wealth of knowledge the Rowan designers had.

 Not seen anything to take your fancy on your first visit?
 Don't worry, there is lot's more to come.
 Just bookmark my web site, sign up to my newsletter or join me on facebook.
 The choice is yours , but I would really like to see you here again. xxWant more information, then email email@example.com